cycle/docs/annotated/embeddings.md

 # Embeddings
-ORM can simplify the definition of large entities by proving the ability to split some of the columns into embedded entity.
+ORM can simplify the definition of large entities by proving the ability to split some of the columns into an embedded entity.
 Embedded entities by default will always be loaded with parent object, however, partial entity selection is possible as well.

-> Embedded entities does not support relations at the moment.
+> Embedded entities do not support relations at the moment.

 ## Definition
 To define embeddable entity use `@Embeddable` annotation.
-As with `@Entity` you are able to define custom mapper or associate additional columns/indexes using `@Table` annotation.
+As with `@Entity`, you are able to define custom mapper or associate additional columns/indexes using `@Table` annotation.

 ```php
 /** @Embeddable */